jonico/node-express-planetscale-and-harry-potter/ReadMe.md

-# Harry Potter API with Node/Express and PlanetScale
+# Harry Potter API with Node/Express and PlanetScale - Trying to take magic away

 This is Node/Express project for a Harry Potter API with data stored in a PlanetScale MySQL database.